AndrewChamp/crud-mysql-wrapper/README.md

 C.R.U.D.
 MySQL Wrapper
 ==================

-Create, Read, Update, Delete wrapper for MySQL.
-Simple, easy to use class using PDO for simplifing redundant MySQL connections and methods.
+Create, Read, Update, Delete wrapper for MySQL connections.
+Simpler and easier to use class using PDO & Singleton pattern for simplifying redundant MySQL connections and queries.

 ## How To Use